-Anyone who was exposed to asbestos in New Hampshire and developed life-threatening illnesses as a result should work with a mesothelioma lawyer.
+Anyone exposed to asbestos in New Hampshire and who subsequently developed a life-threatening illness should work with a mesothelioma lawyer.

-Mesothelioma lawyers in New Hampshire can help victims:
+A New Hampshire mesothelioma attorney can help victims:

 - Determine how they were exposed to asbestos

-- See how asbestos exposure can cause mesothelioma
+- Explore how asbestos exposure can cause mesothelioma

 - Learn how manufacturers of asbestos-containing products are to blame for their cancer

-These materials were used to build most homes and other structures across the state up to the 1980s — and many are still standing today.
+These materials were used to build most homes and other structures across the state up to the 1980s — many of which are still standing today.

 New Hampshire’s free-fill waste disposal practice also left asbestos in public areas and neighborhoods.
 It can also be found beneath roadways, on railroad beds, and along riverbanks.

-Manufacturers of asbestos-containing products could have kept people safe — yet they hid the facts for decades to keep making money.
+Manufacturers of asbestos-containing products could have kept people safe — yet they hid the facts about the dangers of asbestos for decades in order to keep making money.
 A New Hampshire mesothelioma lawyer can help victims take legal action against these manufacturers to seek justice and compensation.

 New Hampshire Mesothelioma Lawsuits